I recently asked the members of an online piano teaching forum the following question:

 With such a range of different implied messages, it is perhaps no wonder that the phrase “for fun” has come to be one that is easily misunderstood, and can alarm teachers unnecessarily.

-Personally I think that if we swap the word Fun for Pleasure, Enrichment or even Joy, it could solve a lot of miscommunication and confusion on both sides.
+Personally I think that if we swap the word Fun for Personal Pleasure, Enrichment or even Joy, it could solve a lot of miscommunication and confusion on both sides.

 What fascinates me is that for so many teachers the hackles are already raised before that simple change of wording can happen.